Fintech nsave launches investment platform, offering people from distressed economies protection from inflation with compliant and safe investments abroad

 The company also confirmed an $18mn Series A investment led by TQ Ventures with participation from Sequoia Capital, Y Combinator, ACE Ventures, and Proton Foundation, to accelerate their growth.

-Today's means customers can access US equities, ETFs and soon funds managed by some of the world's largest asset managlaunchers via the nsave app, subject to onboarding and compliance checks.
+Today's launch means customers can access US equities, ETFs and soon funds managed by some of the world's largest asset fund managers, via the nsave app, subject to onboarding and compliance checks.

 By working with regulated financial institutions and banking partners in the UK and Switzerland, nsave offers safe and compliant accounts abroad, democratising offshore services to millions of people affected by high inflation or economic uncertainty in their home countries.